oxinabox/Kaldi-Notes/tidigits/data_prep.md

 ad_23461a 2 3 4 6 1
 ```

-Notice the Utterance-ID format as descibed above.
+Notice the Utterance-ID format as described above.
 Notice also, for later, that the transcription here is in word space, not phoneme space.

 ###Utterance to Speaker Mappings `utt2spk`